Annapurna Base Camp Trek - 10 Days

 • All government, hotel, and other applicable taxes.

-• Farewell, dinner in a typical Nepali Restaurant with a cultural dance show.
+• Farewell dinner in a typical Nepali restaurant.

 • Trip Completion Certificate.